pokt-network/pocket/e2e/tests/README.md

 ### Separation of Concerns

 The hardest architectural problem is correctly waiting for services so that we can call the commands at the correct moment, but doing so in the package without altering the LocalNet component.
 We should indirectly depend on the LocalNet but not modify it, since we consider it a separate concern.
+To achieve this, we will need to query the Kubernetes Clientset that we acquire from the local configuration and repeatedly poll that for changes until all services our tests rely on are running.

 ### Kubernetes Configurations

 A goal of this project is to support swapping Kubernetes configurations out with the same test suite.
 This design accomplishes that by not requiring any direct dependency of the LocalNet and instead running commands through Kubernetes.